Food Safety

 For products containing a large number of ingredients, particularly powdered soups, a table is provided on the packaging so that customers can better and more easily understand allergy-related information.

-Additionally, we will continue to make efforts in labeling practices for safety in products that do not contain allergens as well.
-One example is products with honey, in which we provide labeling with information that honey is not to be given to infants under one year old.
+Additionally, POKKA SAPPORO will continue to make efforts in labeling practices for safety in products that do not contain allergens as well.
+One example is products with honey, in which the company provides labeling with information that honey is not to be given to infants under one year old.

 Sapporo Lion initiatives